Helping the Homeless and Marginally Homeless* in Central London

 What we do

 The Soup Kitchen, founded in 1986, is a resource for the homeless, elderly, lonely and poor in Central London, providing free hot meals, clothes and toiletries, and creating a sense of belonging and community.
-Serving around 75 people a day from 10am -12 noon on Monday, Tuesday, Thursday, Friday and Saturday, with the Clothes Closet open on alternate Mondays, five volunteers are required each morning to do this vital work.
+Serving around 70 people a day from 10am -12 noon on Monday, Tuesday, Thursday, Friday and Saturday, with the Clothes Closet open on alternate Mondays, four to five volunteers are required each morning to do this vital work.

 Support for the Soup Kitchen comes from individuals, corporations and trusts.
 Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue this service to the community.